Wrap Text in Excel (Table of Contents)

-- When you enter lengthy text in a cell, i.e. a long single-line text which is longer than the width of the cell.
+- When you enter lengthy text in a cell, i.e. a long single-line text is longer than the cell’s width.

 - Already existing long lengthy text string in a cell, which exceeds the width of the cell.

-- A Cell is not a merged cell, but a Cell containing a lengthy text string,
+- A Cell is not a merged cell but a Cell containing a long text string,